File a Complaint for Separate Support if you need a custody order as well as support for you and your children.

 How much does it cost to file a case?

 The Probate and Family Court charges fees for filing and handling certain documents.
-Check out the Probate and Family Court Department Uniform Fee Schedule to find out how much it will cost.
-As of July 9, 2012, it cost $120 to file a Complaint for Separate Support and there is a charge of $5 for a summons.
+Check out the Probate and Family Court fee page to find out how much it will cost.
+As of July 2023, it cost $115 to file a Complaint for Separate Support and there is a charge of $5 for a summons.
 Also, deputy sheriffs and constables usually charge $35-$45 to serve the papers on your spouse.

 or Constable Costs